CSC8407 Wireless and Internet Technology

 Examiner: Ron Addie

-Pre-requisite: Students must be enrolled in one of the following Programs: MCOP or MPIT or MCOT or MCTE or MSBI or MSSC or MENC or MEPR or MENS or METC or MSST
+Pre-requisite: Students must be enrolled in one of the following Programs: MCOP or MPIT or MCOT or MCTE or MENC or MEPR or MENS or METC or MSST or MCTN

 Networks are of increasing importance in commerce, education, and culture and absorb an ever-increasing share of the national budget.
 This course focuses on three topics of great interest and importance at the moment: (i) quality of service in the Internet and the means by which it can be achieved; (ii) wireless communication technology as used in mobile phone networks and the 802.11 standards (also known as Wi-Fi); and (iii) optical networks, which now form the basic infrastructure of national, metropolitan, and increasingly, local access networks.
 These topics are at the leading edge of development of modern communication networks and an understanding of them will help to equip the student with the insights they need in a career in communications technology.
 Note that students who have completed CSC3420 Mobile Internet Technology may not enrol in this course.